-How to Stop Rose of Sharon Seedlings From Popping Up All Over
+How to Get Rid of Rose of Sharon Seedlings

-The only other methods I could mention are smothering the new rose of Sharon plants with a tarp or preventing them from germinating by using a pre-emergent herbicide, as you would for crabgrass, in the spring.
-But tarps are not an option if the germinating activity is happening on a lawn (the tarp would smother the lawn, too).
-The smothering method might be viable in a sparsely planted planting bed.
-As for the use of pre-emergent herbicides, yes, they might work, but it makes so much more sense just to deadhead in the fall, doesn't it?
-And remember that, when you use pre-emergent herbicides, all seeds fail to germinate, not just the ones causing a problem.
+Alternatively, you can try smothering the new rose of Sharon plants with a tarp or prevent them from germinating by using a pre-emergent herbicide, as you would for crabgrass, in the spring.
+The smothering method might be viable in a sparsely planted bed.
+It is not an option if the germinating activity is happening on a lawn because the tarp would also smother the lawn.
+Pre-emergent herbicide makes sense only if you failed to deadhead in the fall to prevent seed spread.
+Keep in mind that a pre-emergent herbicide will prevent all seeds from germinating, not just those causing a problem.

 How to Start Rose of Sharon From Seed

-Now let's switch gears and look at the issue from the perspective of someone wondering how to propagate rose of Sharon by seed.
-Based on the foregoing, the answer here should be obvious: let nature do the work for you!
+If you're interested in propagating rose of Sharon by seed, you can simply let nature do the work for you!
 This bush is easy to grow from seed, so let this fact work to your advantage.
 Just allow the seeds to drop on the ground in fall and winter, of their own accord, and wait for them to germinate in spring.
-Then dig up your new rose of Sharon plants and transplant them to the desired location.
+Then, dig up your new rose of Sharon plants and transplant them to your desired location.

 Alternatively, you can collect the seeds as they drop from the shrub's seed pods.
 Seeds must be fully mature to grow into new plants, so wait until they naturally drop from the seed pods.
 You can cover the pods with nylon bags to catch the seeds as they fall.
 In spring, plant the seeds 1/4 to 1/2 inch deep in humus-rich soil.
 Give them full sun and water them deeply.
 Watch out for birds eating exposed seeds.